FAQ

 one can be submerged in their hallucinations without realizing that they are hallucinating.

 Eating or drinking before taking the drug can cause vomiting.
-Information

 regarding the long-term effects of Ketamine is mainly anecdotal.
 Flashbacks of